 Zwiebelkuchen is a traditional German pie which is mostly known in the wine regions and usually eaten during the grape harvest.
 As the name implies – ‘Zwiebel’ means ‘onion’ – its main ingredient is onions.
 The pie mostly comes in a square or round baking tray and is commonly made on the basis of yeast dough or – more similar to Quiche Lorraine – with shortpastry.

-Especially in Fall during the wine festival season, Zwiebelkuchen can be found everywhere across the German wine regions such as Baden, along the rivers of Rhine, Mosel, Saar and Nahe, in Pfalz as well as in Franken.
+Especially in Fall during the wine festival season, Zwiebelkuchen pops up everywhere across the German wine regions.
+Especially in Baden, along the rivers of Rhine, Mosel, Saar and Nahe, in Pfalz as well as in Franken.
 Commercially produced onion pie is nowadays also available in many bakeries and restaurants in other regions of Germany during that season.

 Zwiebelkuchen can be served warm or cold and is preferably eaten together with the famous new wine called Federweißer.
-Extremely delicious – but if you have a sensitive stomach, you better beware of this devilish combination of a whole bucket of onions with semi-fermented grape juice!
+Extremely delicious – but if you have a sensitive stomach, you better beware of this devilish combination.
+In the end, it is basically a whole bucket of onions with semi-fermented grape juice!

 - For the dough: